-We are a defendant in a litigation matter with GigOptix, Inc. described in Part II.
+From time to time we are a defendant in a litigation matters such as those described in Part II.
 Item 1, "Legal Proceedings" of this report.
-This and any other future litigation may divert financial and management resources that would otherwise be used to benefit our operations.
-Although we intend to contest the lawsuit vigorously, we cannot assure you that the results of the litigation will be favorable to us.
-The injunctive relief requested by GigOptix in this litigation, if awarded by the court, could adversely impact the revenue we derive from our fiber optic product line.
-An adverse resolution of the lawsuit or others in the future, including the results of any amicable settlement, could subject us to material damage awards or settlement payments or otherwise harm our business.
+This and any other future disputes, litigations, investigations, administrative proceedings or enforcement actions we may be involved in may divert financial and management resources that would otherwise be used to benefit our operations, result in negative publicity and harm our customer or supplier relationships.
+Although we intend to contest such matters vigorously, we cannot assure you that their outcome will be favorable to us.
+In particular, the injunctive relief requested by GigOptix in its pending litigation with us, if awarded by the court, could adversely impact the revenue we derive from our fiber optic product line, as could any related damage award or other negative development in that case.
+An adverse resolution of any such matter in the future, including the results of any amicable settlement, could subject us to material damage awards or settlement payments or otherwise harm our business.